-Some PIO pins on the J2 header are free to use.
-PIO lines can be configured to operate as an output or an input with a weak internal pull-up or pull-down resistor.
+Other 28 PIO pins on the J2 header are free to use.
+PIO 2-26 and PIO 28,29,30 A PIO line can be configured to operate as an output or an input with a weak internal pull-up or pull-down resistor.
 A PIO pin's behavior, either pull-up or pull-down, is pre-determined and shown in the table below.